Yes, America's Anchorman is away today, and this is your undocumented anchorman sitting in, and no supporting paperwork whatsoever.

 But you found that odd.

-Right, it's a communist country, and the ultimate purpose was to basically, you know, uh create the in uh you know uh intercontinental ballistic missiles, and I think part of the alarm that went over United States uh was the obvious uh uh you know, Americans understood that finally uh, you know, if the Russians can uh hoist the Sputnik, I mean they obviously can launch a a missile that will reach United States.
+And I think part of the alarm that went off the United States was the obvious, Americans understood that finally if the Russians can hoist the Sputnik, I mean, they obviously can launch a missile that will reach the United States.

-So that th this communist analogy is relevant.
+So this communist analogy is relevant.

-But the difference is whatever Lenin's great line was, you know, the capitalists will uh sell us the rope with which we will hang them.
+But the difference is whatever Lenin's great line was, you know, the capitalists will sell us the rope with which we will hang them.

-So in they've improved on Lenin's formula.
+So they've improved on Lenin's formula.

-Uh thanks very much for your call, uh Victor uh Victor, great uh to talk to you.
+Victor, great to talk to you.

-By the way, all this space age stuff I think is ridiculous.
+By the way, all this space age stuff I think is ridiculous because, you know, under Obama, NASA used to go to the moon.

 And I can see the point.